gabrielfs7/google-trends/README.md

 Easy way to request search on Google Trends and get a standard response in JSON or PHP DTO.

-- Currently supports only related search terms
+- Currently supports only related search terms.

 ## Usage